What do you think about this situation:

 "Now to the married I command, yet not I but the Lord: A wife is not to depart from her husband.
 But even if she does depart, let her remain unmarried or be reconciled to her husband.
 And a husband is not to divorce his wife" (I Corinthians 7:10-11).

 It is this last verse that we want to focus on.
 Generally, a wife is not to leave her husband; however, if she does leave, she is to remain unmarried.
 The Greek word is agamos, which refers to an unmarried person, whether single, widowed, or divorced.
-It is well illustrated in verses 32-34 of the same chapter.
-"But I want you to be without care.
+It is well illustrated in I Corinthians 7:32-34, "But I want you to be without care.
 He who is unmarried cares for the things of the Lord--how he may please the Lord.
 But he who is married cares about the things of the world--how he may please his wife.
 There is a difference between a wife and a virgin.
 The unmarried woman cares about the things of the Lord, that she may be holy both in body and in spirit.
 But she who is married cares about the things of the world--how she may please her husband."
-Since "unmarried" is compared to one who has never married and contrasted to one who is married, it is therefore possible for a person to leave a marriage and enter a state of being unmarried.
+Since "unmarried" is compared to one who has never married and contrasted to one who is married; it is, therefore, possible for a person to leave a marriage and enter a state of being unmarried.
 We call that "divorce" in the English language.
 A person in such a state is commanded to remain unmarried or to be reconciled.